 College and Career Readiness

-The Curriculum & Instruction Department coordinates several Career Academies.
-SFUSD Career Academies connect learning in the classroom with real-world applications outside of school.
+The Curriculum & Instruction Department coordinates several Career and Technical Education (CTE) Pathways and Academies.
+SFUSD CTE programs connect learning in the classroom with real-world applications outside of school.
 These courses integrate rigorous academic instruction with a demanding career technical curriculum and fieldwork-based learning set in the context of one of California’s 15 major industry sectors.
-Academy programs introduce interested students to basic skills required in career/pathways areas, opportunities to learn in-depth about a specific career area, field trips, professionals working in the field, and Dual Enrollment and internship opportunities.
-Students/parents need to consult the SFUSD enrollment guide or their school counselor for more information about career academies.
+CTE programs introduce interested students to basic skills required in career/pathways areas, opportunities to learn in-depth about a specific career area, field trips, professionals working in the field, and Dual Enrollment and internship opportunities.

 SFUSD’s Career Technical Education department supports student access to career exploration, practice and mastery of technical skills, and early-college course work.
 Our goal is that each student has college and career exposure to make informed decisions about their educational path after high school, and has the work skills to thrive in the San Francisco workforce.

 Consult the SFUSD enrollment guide or speak with your school counselor for more information about career academies, to enroll in Career Technical Education, or to help you choose courses that meet college admission requirements.

 This page was last updated on August 22, 2022